Care & Treatment

 Depending on the nature of their disabilities caused by stroke, a patient may benefit from the continuation of the therapy that was started in the hospital.
 Most people with disabilities from a stroke will spend some time in a rehabilitation facility.
 Stroke patients at any age can benefit from formal rehabilitation.
 Support may include:

 - Swallowing therapy

-Every stroke is different, and patients recover at different rates, often completely.
+Every stroke is different, and patients recover at different rates.
 For many people, disabilities slowly disappear over a period of weeks to months, or even years.
 About half of people who have had a stroke are able to function at home independently.
-Your physical health before the stroke is an important factor in recovery.
+A person’s physical health before the stroke is an important factor in recovery.
 Unfortunately, about two-thirds of stroke patients suffer some kind of long-term disability, and many will need long-term care.

 The risk of a repeat stroke declines sharply after the first few months.